igb/emacstodon/README.md

   * Give your app a name and make sure it has *write* permissions.

   * After you have created and saved your app, copy the access token value.
+You will also need the hostname of your Mastodon instance.

   * On your local machine, create a *.emacstodon* file in your home directory (*~/*) and enter the information generated above in the following format/order: